Best Mail Order Mattresses of 2022: Reviews and Buyer’s Guide

 - Copper gel memory foam helps sleepers stay cool

-The Nest Bedding Alexander Signature Hybrid is a hybrid mattress that has three firmness options: plush, medium, and firm.
+The Nest Bedding Sparrow, formerly known as the Alexander Signature Hybrid, is a hybrid mattress that has three firmness options: plush, medium, and firm.

 Even better, the king and California king size mattresses come with the option to have different firmnesses for both sides of the bed.
 This is a good option for couples with different firmness preferences, or even if you switch positions occasionally and need different levels of support.

-The mattress contains 1 inch of gel memory foam, 3 inches of TitanChil Endurance Foam®, 1 inch of SmartFlow Support Foam, an 8-inch pocketed coil layer, and 1-inch base foam.
+The mattress contains 1 inch of gel memory foam, 3 inches of Energex™ Temperature Responsive Foam, 1 inch of SmartFlow Support Foam, a 6-inch pocketed coil layer, and 1-inch base foam.
 The mattress cover contains a phase-changing cover designed to keep the bed cool throughout the night.

-The sturdy coils and support foams in the Alexander Signature Hybrid allow for excellent edge support, which is important for people with limited mobility.
+The sturdy coils and support foams in the Sparrow allow for excellent edge support, which is important for people with limited mobility.
 Not only that, but edge support protects you from rolling out of bed accidentally.

-The Alexander Signature Hybrid bed is handmade in the USA and CertiPUR-US® certified.
-It comes with a 100-night risk-free trial and a lifetime warranty for sags and defects.
+The Sparrow is handmade in the USA and CertiPUR-US® certified.
+It comes with a 365-night risk-free trial and a lifetime warranty for sags and defects.

 - Phase-changing cover regulates temperature